 To help the user narrow down their search and get to their desired outcome faster, the system can use “discovery tags.”

-Discovery tags are a mobile friendly approach to faceted search and navigation.
+Discovery tags are a mobile-friendly approach to faceted search and navigation.
 The very features that make faceted search so helpful to users (that is, being able to see filters and results at the same time) are difficult to achieve on a small screen.

 For example, a user might type in a generic query such as “shoes” in a search box.

 On the other hand, let’s take a user who has browsed a range of golfing products in the store and then types “Nike.”
-In this case—again, like a good salesperson—the system will try to narrow their search down based on what it already knows about this particular user: that they like golf.
+In this case-again, like a good salesperson-the system will try to narrow its search down based on what it already knows about this particular user: that they like golf.

 In this case, they will be presented with quick filter tags leading them to golf-related Nike products, such as “shoes” and “gloves” to help them quickly narrow down the range of products.